rtyle/upnp-connect/README.md

 but if they still exist on your LAN they will be recreated automatically the next time they are discovered.
 If you don't want **UPnP (Connect)** to create any more discovered devices, turn off the *Create discovered devices* setting.

 **UPnP (Connect)** will add a prefix to the *friendlyName* of a UPnP device when creating/labeling a new SmartThings device.
-By default, this 'UPnP '.
+By default, this is 'UPnP '.
 This *Device label prefix* can be changed or even removed in the SmartApp's settings.